 Consider the following exponential growth curve:

 This shows how the possible consequences of a decision do not just vary over time; the magnitude of that variance itself increases with time.
-For example, suppose you do something reckless like join the circus or start a business.
+For example, suppose you do something reckless like join the circus, start a business, or express love.
 You not only do not know the short- and long-term consequences, but the variance in the possible consequences widens as time moves forward.

 So where is the optimism in this you might ask?
 With uncertainty lies the opportunity to create exceptional outcomes!